pcrock-thmdo/docker-intro/slides.md

 ### What is a container runtime?

-Container runtimes are simply tools that make it easy to run processes inside namespaces / with restricted capabilities.
+_Runtimes_ are tools that manage cgroups, namespaces, capabilities, etc. for processes.

 * Example: LXD - "system containers"
     * Like a lightweight VM.
 Focus on deploying _systems_ easily.